 To keep your property free of these obnoxious pests, you can take proactive steps now to keep birds from nesting around your home, or business.
 By doing so, you can reduce the likelihood of a pest bird problem, and prevent property damage and health risks.

-Here are five of the best prevention steps:
+Here are five of the best prevention steps for pigeons and other pest birds:

 Never feed these birds.
 This includes removing bird feeders around your property if you’ve noticed pest birds around.